Migration from v3 to v4

 const nodes = querySelectorAll(rootNode, selector);

-Named vs Default Exports
+Named vs. Default Exports

-SVGO now only has named exports, there are no default exports in the public API.
+SVGO now only has named exports—there are no default exports in the public API.

-If you use SVGO from the CLI, or have a Common JS project (you import SVGO using require
+If you use SVGO from the CLI, have a Common JS project (you import SVGO using require), or are already using named exports, you don't have to do anything.

-keyword to import SVGO, then any instance where you use a default export must be switched for the named equivilent.
+If one way or another you're using the import keyword to import SVGO, then any instance where you use the default export must be replaced with the named equivalent.

 - import svgo from 'svgo';